 - Loss of motor function only

-- Present sensory function and present of less than useful motor function (< grade 3/5).
+- Presence of sensory function and less than useful motor function (< grade 3/5).

-- Present of sensory function and presence of abnormal but useful motor function (>/= 3/5)
+- Presence of sensory function and abnormal but useful motor function (>/= 3/5)

 - Intact neurological functions

-- Special injuries of the upper cervical vertebra: 1) Craniocervical dislocation, and 2) Atlantoaxial instability
+- Special injuries of the upper cervical vertebra (craniocervical dislocation and atlantoaxial instability)

-- Occipital condyle fracture.
-It is mainly associated with accompanying head injuries
+- Occipital condyle fracture (mainly associated with accompanying head injuries)

-- Jefferson’s fracture.
-Represents a burst fracture of the C1 ring
+- Jefferson’s fracture (burst fracture of the C1 ring)

-- Odontoid fractures.
-They can be type I, II or III depending on the extent of the fracture line
+- Odontoid fractures (can be type I, II or III depending on the extent of the fracture line)

-- Wedge fractures: This refers to compression of a vertebral body either laterally or anteriorly forcing it to take the shape of a wedge
+- Wedge fractures: compression of a vertebral body either laterally or anteriorly, forcing it to take the shape of a wedge

-- Hangman’s fracture: This is a fracture of both pedicles of the C2 vertebra.
-It depicts the pathophysiology behind death in hanging where fracture of this vertebra leads to compression of the spine at a high level an inhibition of respiratory function as well as allowing for mechanical compression of the airway
+- Hangman’s fracture: fracture of both pedicles of the C2 vertebra.
+It depicts the pathophysiology behind death in hanging, where fracture of this vertebra leads to compression of the spine at a high level of inhibition of respiratory function as well as allowing for mechanical compression of the airway.

 - Burst fracture